-In order for the University to consider a Pre-licensure Clinical, Simulation or Lab Make-Up Request in cases of medical absence, the student will be required to submit substantiating medical documentation that states: "the student may return to class, lab, and clinical with no health or safety restrictions" from a medical provider and written on a prescription, or letterhead, that clearly reflects the provider's medical number.
+In order for the University to consider a Pre-licensure Clinical, Simulation or Lab Make-Up Request in cases of medical absence, the student will be required to submit substantiating medical documentation that states specifically that the student is free to return to the lab/clinical/simulation setting with no restrictions, and have the ability to perform the essential functions as outlined in the UPH.
+The provider's medical number, appropriate official signature with associate facility contact information will be required for verification purposes (an official letterhead is preferred).
 This will be required whether the student misses 1 clinical day, simulation, lab or consecutive days.
 GCU may verify the information contained in the documentation with the provider.
 Falsification of medical documentation is reportable to the Arizona Board of Nursing (AZ Reg R4-19-403).
 Students will be notified of the approval or denial of the clinical, simulation, or lab make-up via email to their gcu.edu email address.

-It is up to the University to determine how students will make up missed clinical hours or lab events if approved, but the primary method will be an additional clinical rotation or lab event.
-Secondarily, if alternative clinical rotations cannot be arranged, the University may choose to use lab and case studies to meet the clinical objectives.
+It is up to the University to determine how students will make up missed clinical hours or lab events if approved, but the primary method will be an additional clinical rotation or lab/simulation event.
+Secondarily, if alternative clinical rotations cannot be arranged, the University may choose to use case studies to meet the clinical objectives.